How to Supercharge Your Microsoft Exchange Email (2025 Guide)

 3. Loads of Features

-By connecting your Microsoft Exchange email account with Mailbird, you can access tons of useful features that can make you ask what Microsoft Exchange is and why it can't offer you these features.
+By connecting your Microsoft Exchange email account with Mailbird, you can access tons of useful features that can make you wonder why Exchange can't offer you these features natively.

 Here are a few.